oracle-cne/ocne/doc/cluster-management/upgrade.md

 #### Creating a Cluster

-Create a small cluster with the libvirt provider.
+Create a cluster with the libvirt provider.
 The same process is used for most providers.
 The oci provider is an exception because the Cluster API update process is driven through Cluster API.